Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Fund for Policy Reform Inc. (501(c)(4)): Receives $32.5 million in transfers from Open Society Institute

-- Foundation to Promote Open Society (501(c)(3)): $3.49+ billion in investment assets through sophisticated offshore investment structures (QECL), distributing hundreds of millions globally to organizations engaged in political advocacy and lobbying activities
+- Foundation to Promote Open Society (501(c)(3)): $3.49+ billion in investment assets, distributing hundreds of millions globally

-- Explicit Admissions: Open Society Institute’s own IRS filings acknowledge “common control,” “shared facilities & employees,” and $36.4 million in political transfers
+- Documented Admissions: Open Society Institute’s IRS filings acknowledge operational relationships, shared facilities, and $36.4 million in transfers to political entities

 Step 1: Initial Funding